DonnervS/grimheim-rules/rules/game-rules.md

 ### 2. Acquire Target

-The Attacker selects a target in the model’s Line of Sight and within the weapon’s maximum range.
-That model becomes the Defender.
+- The Attacker selects a target in the model’s Line of Sight and within the weapon’s maximum range.
+- The target needs to be at least 2" away.
+- The target becomes the Defender.

 ### 3. Roll Attack Dice